allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 ## Experiments

-In the on-heap area, we can store any data structure, which means that the advantage of this approach lies in the fact that there is no overhead involved in transforming the data to another form, while its disadvantage consists of the additional cost related to the GC.
+We can store any data structure in the on-heap area, which means that the advantage of this approach lies in the fact that there is no overhead involved in transforming the data to another form, while its disadvantage consists of the additional cost related to the GC.
 On the other hand, in the case of off-heap storage, there is no GC extra cost, but there is the cost of serialising the data to a byte array.